Pravargav/DSA_Note/notes_Graph_Apna.md

 **print all cycles**

-*Note: Same as above code just replace visited with stack in if condition*
+*Note: Same as below code just replace visited with stack in if condition*

 ```java
 import java.util.*;